RobZombie9043/odin-external-controller-setup/README.md

 ## Other configurations I use (personal preference)

-I use [Key Mapper](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper&hl=en&gl=US) to map shortcuts to my controller.
-I.e. I uses a double press of the PS button mapped to the 'Android Back' command.
-In most standalone emulators this then opens the menu.

 ### Android Key layout files
 In Android, most peripheral inputs, whether physical or virtual, are translated into actions defined by keymap, a small file that names the functions for each device input, including system inputs and gamepads or conventional keyboards.
 [1](https://medium.com/@ManoelFreitas/android-what-are-kl-files-and-how-to-use-them-to-map-a-gamepad-10201f30a3fb)
 On the Odin, if you have selected the Controller Style (Settings > Odin settings > Controller style) as either Odin or Xbox when connecting a BT controller then the key layout file that is used for the controller is an Odin specific one (Vendor_2020_Product_0ce6).